Ricci de Turck flow on singular manifolds: Introduction and statement of the main result

 \section{Introduction and statement of the main result}

 Geometric flows have attracted considerable interest and have been in the focus of extensive research in recent years, among all most notably the Ricci flow which provided the decisive tool in the proof of Thurston's geometrization and the Poincare conjectures.
-In the present discussion we are interested in the Ricci flow of a class of compact manifolds with incomplete edge singular Riemannian metrics.
+In the present discussion we are interested in the Ricci flow $g(t)$ of an incomplete manifold $(M,g_0)$ with an incomplete edge singular Riemannian metric $g_0$ satisfying the Ricci flow equation

-Such singular Ricci flows, which stay in a class of singular spaces, have been considered on K\"ahler manifolds in connection to a recent resolution of the Calabi-Yau conjecture on Fano manifolds by Donaldson \cite{Donaldson} and Tian \cite{Tian}, see also Jeffres, Mazzeo and Rubinstein \cite{JMR} for a proof of existence of K\"ahler Einstein metrics on edge manifolds using microlocal arguments.
-In related very interesting developments, Chen and Wang \cite{Wang1}, Wang \cite{Wang1} and Liu \cite{LZ} study existence and various properties of the conical K\"ahler Ricci flow.
+Such singular Ricci flows, which stay in a class of singular spaces, have been considered on K\"ahler manifolds in connection to a recent resolution of the Calabi-Yau conjecture for K\"ahler edge spaces by Jeffres, Mazzeo and Rubinstein \cite{JMR}.
+That paper arose in connection to the recent resolution of the Tian-Yau-Donaldson conjecture by Chen, Donaldson and Sun in \cite{Don1, Don2, Don3} and Tian \cite{Tian}.
+We also refer the reader to the survey by Rubinstein \cite{Rubin} on the background of the two conjectures.
+In related very interesting developments, Chen and Wang \cite{Wang1}, Wang \cite{Wang2}, Liu and Zhang \cite{LZ} study existence and various properties of the conical K\"ahler Ricci flow.

 In two dimensions, Ricci flow reduces to the Yamabe flow and has been studied by Mazzeo, Rubinstein and Sesum in \cite{MRS} and Yin \cite{Yin:RFO}.
 Yamabe flow of singular edge manifolds in general dimension has been studied by the author in a joint work with Bahuaud in \cite{BV}.
 In the subsequent paper \cite{BV2} we study the long time behaviour of Yamabe flow of edge manifolds and solve the Yamabe problem for incomplete edge metrics with a negative Yamabe invariant.
 Yamabe problem using elliptic methods has been studied by Akutagawa and Botvinnik in \cite{AkutagawaBotvinnik} in case of isolated conical singularities, as well as by Akutagawa, Carron and Mazzeo in \cite{ACM} on edge manifolds.